alizand1992/ios-localizer/README.md

 ## Notes

-- Google Translate is free but rate-limited.
-Large projects may take a few minutes.
+- Google Cloud Translation API usage is billed per character after the free monthly quota.
-- Translations are appended to files, never overwriting existing translations.
+- Translations are merged into the existing catalog — existing translations are never overwritten.
 - Always review auto-translated strings before shipping — machine translations may need adjustment for tone and context.
-- Original files are backed up as `*.strings.bak` before any changes.
+- Original files are backed up as `*.xcstrings.bak` before any changes.
+- Format specifiers (e.g. `%@`, `%d`) are passed through untranslated.
+- Keys using plural variations are skipped (only simple `stringUnit` entries are translated).

 ## Project Structure